paulosantanabr/esp_ps/README.md

 ## Overview
 This extension is designed to assist users in writing and implementing rulesets in Checkmk.
 It provides a structured example of a Special Agent, showcasing best practices for defining parameters, handling authentication, and integrating with external services.
 As part of the Extension Starter Pack by Paulo Santana, this tool serves as a foundation for those looking to create custom monitoring solutions within Checkmk.

+## Ruleset Name: Extension Starter Pack - ActiveCheck - Minimal
+Using this ruleset you will be able to deploy a basic extension using an active check which will need the mandatory field Service Name and Initial State which is optional.
+This is the starting point when creating extensions and I reccomend using it to start.

+## Ruleset Name: Extension Starter Pack by Paulo Santana - ActiveCheck
+Using this ruleset you will be able to evaluate different types of fields and values.
+The active check will print all values in use.
+It's useful because it contains several fields that would likely be available in a real extension.

+## Ruleset Name: Extension Starter Pack by Paulo Santana - Special Agent
+Work in Progress

 ## Features
 - **Structured Example**: Provides a clear example of a Special Agent.
 - **Best Practices**: Demonstrates best practices for defining parameters and handling authentication.